Jackachao0618/PTNN/README.md

 ## Contacts:

-Please free to contact us in case of questions:  Chao Jiang (jiangchao0451@hit.edu.cn)
+Please free to contact me in case of questions:  Chao Jiang [jiangchao0451@hit.edu.cn]

 More Information in the Researchgate profile: https://www.researchgate.net/profile/Chao_Jiang44